bealearts/css-animation-sync/README.md

 [Issue #14](https://github.com/bealearts/css-animation-sync/issues/14) Animation Flickering

 If your animation makes a noticeable change in style in the initial keyframe, you may notice a flickering when using this lib.
-In order to prevent this, declare your `@keyframe` a second time, with the name [your animation name]__sync e.g.
+In order to prevent this, declare your `@keyframes` a second time, with the name [your animation name]__sync e.g.

 ```css
 @keyframes alert {